wistia/wistia-open-docs/_posts/integrations.md

 ## Turnstile Integrations

 Using [Turnstile]({{ '/turnstile' | post_url }}) to collect viewer emails?
 Take it one step further and have them passed to your email service provider!
-If you're on a Pro or Enterprise plan, you can configure Turnstile with these platforms:
+You can configure Turnstile with these platforms:

 * [Act-On](https://www.act-on.com/apexpartners/wistia/)
 * [ActiveCampaign](http://www.activecampaign.com/apps/wistia)